-A mixed-ability workforce in construction brings rewards that cut both ways.
+A diverse workforce brings benefits to both the employee and the employer.
 For people with disabilities, a job in construction can provide a great career for life.

 Meanwhile, the industry gains a diverse workforce of highly respected employees who are skilled at what they do – and will often be very loyal to a good employer.
 Here we take a closer look at the subject.

 Should a person with a disability tell their boss about it?
 This is a question many people ask themselves – especially if their disability is invisible.

 Although an employee with a disability is not obliged to disclose their disability to their employer, if they do, they are protected under the Equality Act 2010.

 This makes it unlawful for an employer to treat them less favourably than other employees for any reason connected with their disability, unless there is justification for such action.

 It’s also worth remembering that if an employer is unaware of a disability they will not be able to make reasonable adjustments to ensure disabled workers aren’t seriously disadvantaged when doing their jobs.

 Get practical advice and information on promoting inclusion within your workforce.